The rise of corporate legal operations has been described as a “fundamental shift” (Law.com) and a “fundamental transformation” (Forbes).

-Today, Xakia is proud to share the results of the Legal Operations Health Check, the most practical look yet at how Legal Departments across the spectrum of size, industry and geography are evolving their tools, policies and procedures.
+Today, Xakia is proud to share the results of the Legal Operations Health Check, the most practical look yet at how in-house Legal Departments across the spectrum of size, industry and geography are evolving their legal tools, policies and procedures.

 The result is an e-book that compiles data from our Legal Operations Health Check survey, which was used by 349 Legal Departments in 37 countries.
 They weighed in on their adoption of 100 best practices in 10 categories; their answers provide a significant volume of data about the real state of legal operations in Legal Departments of all sizes, in various industries, around the world.

 What we learned might surprise you – especially if, amid an onslaught of industry chatter about legal operations, you feel behind.
 Consider:

 - On aggregate, in-house Legal Departments achieved maturity in just three of the 10 categories: Financial Management, External Resource Management and Legal Team Management.

 - One-third of our respondents were in Legal Departments of five or fewer.
 They did not achieve maturity in any of the 10 categories, although they came closest in External Resource Management.